resourcepool/training-room-booking/README.md

 ## Project Architecture
 Take your time and brainstorm in group to create a clean architecture for the project.
-We advise to use the default ORM which goes with Wildfly for data persistence in your project, through JPA.
+We advise to use the default ORM (Hibernate) which goes with Wildfly for data persistence in your project, through JPA.
 Create the main architecture for your web app.
+We recommend you use Singleton EJBs to handle your business logic and IoC.

 ## Integration
 Download the provided web architecture in the **resources** directory.
 Integrate it in your project.

 ## Release & Demo
  * For your release, we will provide you with a public server instance.
 You will need to release your code in production before the demonstration, along with the source code.
+We will ask for the IP address before the demo starts :)
  * Your demo must be following a client perspective.
-You are making the demonstration for the project they have asked you to deliver.
-Two parts can be prepared.
-The first part refers mostly to showing what you have done, and how you made things.
-The second part explains your technical choices, and your roadmap for further improvements.
+You are making the demonstration for the project they have paid you to deliver.
+Your customer audience will consist in both technical and non-technical people.
+ * Your challenge is to make them think "we have chosen the right people to handle our project!
+We would be happy to carry-on with them"

 ### Provided content
 We provided you with some content to help you bootstrap your work.
   - HTML architecture
-  - Bootstrap 3
+  - Bootstrap
-  - Jquery 3
+  - Jquery
-  - Font Awesome 4
+  - Font Awesome

 Pages:
   - index.html